TamaraJoniec/tech-and-beyond/public/content/blog/html5-page-structure.md

 ### Mark: Highlight Important Info

 Need to highlight something in the text?
 Use the `<mark>` element.
-It’s like highlighting in a textbook, but for your website.
+It's like highlighting in a textbook, but for your website.

 ```html
 <p>The most <mark>important</mark> part of this article is...</p>